-Our exposure to market rate risk for changes in interest rates relates primarily to our debt, marketing obligations and long-term accounts receivable.
-We maintain a blend of both fixed and floating rate debt instruments.
-As of October 27, 2012, our outstanding debt was \$0.5 million, substantially all of which was in variable rate obligations.
-Each 100 basis point increase or decrease in interest rates would have an insignificant annual effect on variable rate debt based on the balances of such debt as of October 27, 2012.
-As of October 27, 2012, our outstanding marketing obligations were \$0.7 million, substantially all of which were in fixed rate obligations.
+Our exposure to market rate risk for changes in interest rates relates primarily to our marketing obligations and long-term accounts receivable.
+As of January 26, 2013, our outstanding marketing obligations were \$0.7 million, substantially all of which were in fixed rate obligations.

 In connection with the sale of certain display systems, we have entered into various types of financing with customers.
 The aggregate amounts due from customers include an imputed interest element.
 The majority of these financings carry fixed rates of interest.
-As of October 27, 2012, our outstanding long-term receivables were \$16.9 million.
+As of January 26, 2013, our outstanding long-term receivables were \$17.3 million.
 Each 25 basis point increase in interest rates would have an associated annual opportunity cost of \$0.1 million.

-The following table provides maturities and weighted average interest rates on our financial instruments that are sensitive to changes in interest rates, including debt obligations.
+The following table provides maturities and weighted average interest rates on our financial instruments that are sensitive to changes in interest rates.